 safe, clean, healthy, and oriented to the highest quality of life.

-Should you need help finding best boarding schools, residential schools, boarding high schools, programs for troubled teens, rehabs for teenagers or boarding schools for troubled youth, please let us know.
-Red Hawk RTC specializes in counseling for troubled teens and out of control teens and especially work with Oppositional defiance(ODD), Depression/Anxiety, RAD girls and adopted girls with emotional disorders.
+Should you need help finding boarding schools for girls, boarding schools with therapy, boarding schools for troubled girls, Christian boarding schools, troubled teen schools California or residential treatment centers, please let us know.
+Red Hawk RTC specializes in counseling for troubled teens and out of control teens and especially work with Oppositional defiance(ODD), Depression/Anxiety, and adopted girls with emotional disorders.
 If you are searching for residential treatment centers for difficult girls, troubled youth homes, troubled teen therapy or therapeutic boarding schools, you have found one.
 As a top therapeutic boarding school, Red Hawk Academy may also be considered a “school for troubled teens”.
 Red Hawk Academy’s all-girl school provides troubled pre-teen and teenage girls with counseling and adolescent therapy.